-More details about the conference format will be announced as soon as possible.
-Please contact [email protected]
+More details about the conference program and registration will be announced shortly.
+Please check back soon or contact [email protected]

-The Labor and Working-Class History Association (LAWCHA), an organization of scholars, teachers, students, labor educators, and activists, welcomes proposals for its 2021 conference at the University of Illinois, Chicago, May 26 to May 28.
-The conference theme will be Workers on the Front Lines.
+The Labor and Working-Class History Association (LAWCHA), an organization of scholars, teachers, students, labor educators, and activists, will hold its annual conference in 2021 virtually between May 21 and May 28.
+The theme for our 2021 conference will be Workers on the Front Lines.
 Our conference will overlap with that of the United Association for Labor Education (UALE), which is scheduled May 24 to 27, allowing for shared programming and dialogue.
 UALE is a network organization dedicated to worker and workplace training and education.

 Be it in pandemics, natural disasters, industrial “accidents,” or wars, workers always have been and remain on the front lines.
 The coronavirus crisis has put many workers in harm’s way.
 Too many are deemed “essential” and then underpaid while workers better paid and sheltering in place also suffer during the COVID-19 pandemic.
 Globally, precarious workers take home poverty wages while forced by employers to undergo new bodily policing procedures and risk their health and safety and that of their communities.
 This crisis has widened and deepened when it intersected with protests exploding in the wake of George Floyd’s murder.
 The pre-existing conditions of racism and police brutality—combined with COVID-19—further exposed the problems of a capitalist society designed to put profits above workers at all costs.
 Collectively, these intertwined crises reveal the deep significance of labor and working-class history to understanding our current moment.
 In 2021, LAWCHA seeks presentations that explore the experiences of workers on the front lines, interrogating the meanings of “essential” and “front line” across time and place, examining the stories of workers at the forefront of movements for democracy, sovereignty, rights, and freedoms, and what those histories mean for us today.
 Truly, there is no better place to hold this conference than Chicago.